Tempestyash123456/practicals-in-Semester-4/Exp4/README.md

 **Output:** In this experiment, we have edited a file in the local environment & shown the changes on the remote environment and vice versa.

-For more information, you can view the [pdf](https://github.com/Tempestyash123456/practicals-in-Semester-4/blob/Git-and-Github/Exp4/22BDO10019_git_exp_four.pdf) from here.
+For more information and screenshots, you can view the [pdf](https://github.com/Tempestyash123456/practicals-in-Semester-4/blob/Git-and-Github/Exp4/22BDO10019_git_exp_four.pdf) from here.